Company Share Option Plan (CSOP)

 CGT None None Maybe

-1 If exercised between the third and tenth anniversaries of grant to obtain maximum income tax benefit or on cessation of employment in certain areas.
+1 If exercised between the third and tenth anniversaries of grant to obtain maximum income tax benefit or on cessation of employment in certain circumstances.

-2 Capital gains tax on difference between the market value of the shares on sale and the exercise price but annual exemption and /or other reliefs may be available.
+2 Capital gains tax on the amount by which the market value of the shares on sale exceeds the exercise price paid to acquire them, but the individual’s annual exemption and/or other reliefs may be available.

 What are the qualifying requirements for the CSOP?

-To qualify for beneficial tax treatment, a CSOP must meet specific requirements on its participants, the Shares under option, value limits, and self- certification.
+To qualify for beneficial tax treatment, a CSOP must meet specific requirements in relation to the participants, the company whose shares are to be used, the type and value of shares that will be placed under option, and self- certification.

-Options may be granted on a discretionary basis to any employee or any full time director of the establishing company (or any constituent company in the case of a group plan).
+CSOP options may be granted on a discretionary basis to any employee or any full-time executive director of the establishing company, or any constituent company in the case of a group plan.

 Limits

-The Maximum value of shares over which a participant may hold subsisting CSOP options is £60,000 (calculated using the market value of the shares on the grant date): this limit is £30,00 for options granted before 6 April 2023.
+The maximum value of shares over which a participant may hold subsisting CSOP options is £60,000 (calculated using the market value of the shares on the grant date).
+The limit was £30,000 prior to 6 April 2023.
+We have seen CSOP attract much more interest in companies since the limit was increased to £60,000.

 Self-Certification